web blazonry web development scripts and tutorials

 • You might notice the channel ID in the code is different in the two formats.
 Each ad has its own channel for tracking purposes as discussed below.
 You will get your own channel IDs when you generate your code as described below.

-• You could easily test link colors, or ad sizes or text color etc. according to your own needs and interests.
+• You could easily test link colors, ad sizes, text color, border, etc. according to your own needs and interests.

-Building the Code for Ad Test Part 2
+Building the Code for Testing Ads (Version 2)

 Log into your AdSense account and create 2 custom channels for your site.
 One channel for each format you are going to test.
 (Adsense help explains how to set up custom channels.)